Orchestra history, like a symphony

 Within a few decades the orchestra had been invited to travel by many excellent musical venues.
 They have performed at the Warsaw Philharmonic and on stages in Belgium, Denmark, Spain, Germany, Sweden, Bulgaria, as well as in Italy, the Netherlands and France.

-In 1995 the Szczecin orchestra took part in the celebrations of the 50th anniversary of Polish Radio Szczecin during which a recording of Symphony of Four Dreams by Janusz Stalmierski was made.
-In 1999 the orchestra musicians had their own celebration: the 50th anniversary of the Szczecin Philharmonic Orchestra.
+In 1995, the Szczecin orchestra took part in the 50th anniversary celebrations of Polish Radio Szczecin, and during the jubilee concert, Janusz Stalmierski's "Symphony of four dreams" was recorded.
+Four years later, in 1999, the philharmonic musicians celebrated their own anniversary: the 50th anniversary of the Szczecin Philharmonic Symphony Orchestra.

-Compiled on the basis of archival materials of the Szczecin Philharmonic and the publication „Filharmonicy szczecińscy 1948-1998” by Mikołaj Szczęsny (Szczecin, 1999).
+Developed on the basis of archival materials of the Szczecin Philharmonic and the book by Mikołaj Szczęsny "Szczecin Philharmonic Musicians 1948-1998" (Szczecin 1999).